dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 ## 4.1.3 2018-2-28

-- Ensure MetaMask's inpage provider is named MetamaskInpageProvider to keep some sites from breaking.
+- Ensure DekuSan's inpage provider is named MetamaskInpageProvider to keep some sites from breaking.
 - Add retry transaction button back into classic ui.

 ## 4.1.2 2018-2-28